M-o-a-T/moat/USAGE.rst

 * dest: the path to store the result at.

+* t_bounce: min length of a single signal, seconds, default 0.05

+* skip: flag whether to ignore noisy signals (i.e. signals where all changes shorter than t_bounce)

+* low: flag whether the wire's normal state is inverted.

 count
 ~~~~~

 The number of transitions of a wire on the controller is mirrored to some DistKV entry.

 * dest: the path to save the counter to.

+* t_bounce: min length of a single signal, seconds, default 0.05

 * count: Flag whether to count L>H transitions (True), H>L (False) or both (None).